 Category

-What Are the OSHA Heat Regulations? + How to Develop a Heat Safety Plan
+What Are the New OSHA Heat Regulations? + How to Prepare

 Paul Yura, Warning Coordination Meteorologist at the National Weather Service, talked with us on The Employee Safety Podcast all about extreme heat.
 “What we’re seeing [looking into the future of extreme heat] is what we’re going to get, if not worse, because of climate change,” he told us.
 “Businesses have to get ahead of this right now because it’s not going to reverse itself any time soon.”